SAP/cloud-security-services-integration-library/java-security/README.md

 - IAS: `/etc/secrets/sapcp/ias/<YOUR IAS INSTANCE NAME>`
 - Service-manager: `/etc/secrets/sapcp/service-manager/<YOUR SERVICE-MANAGER NAME>`

 :exclamation: service-manager binding is mandatory to resolve multiple Xsuaa bindings!
-If it is not provided the first Xsuaa binding from a list will be used and treated as instance with `application` plan.
+If it is not provided the first Xsuaa binding from a list is used and treated as instance with `application` plan.

 ### Setup Step 2: Setup Validators
 Now configure the `JwtValidatorBuilder` once with the service configuration from the previous step.